tyler-bennett52/d326/deilverable.md

     paymentId: Integer (likely a unique identifier)
     paymentAmount: Decimal (to represent currency accurately)
     storeId: Integer (to identify each store uniquely)
-    DATE: Date (to record the transaction date)
+    payment_date: TIMESTAMP (to record the transaction date)

 Summary Table :